-- Bilingual Voter Registration forms Bilingual registration forms are not provided by the Secretary of State in Punjabi or Hmong - Language Preference Update forms - Examples of translated facsimile ballots with voter instructions, also known as reference ballots - Translated VCA materials in all state and federally required languages for Sacramento County.
+- Bilingual Voter Registration forms Bilingual registration forms are not provided by the Secretary of State in Punjabi or Hmong.
+The State of California only provides registration forms in English, Spanish, Chinese, Hindi, Japanese, Khmer, Korean, Tagalog, Thai, and Vietnamese. - Language Preference Update forms - Examples of translated facsimile ballots with voter instructions, also known as reference ballots - Translated VCA materials in all state and federally required languages for Sacramento County.